boulevard-des-capucines/dropout-similar-images/README.md

 * there are two formats of timestamp -- timestamps in milliseconds and datetimes up to seconds
 * the majority of frames looks like similar images
-* some frames contains paving slabs, that's why it seems reasonable to adjust gussian blur  radii to blur slabs (sizes 11 and 15 looks good)
+* some frames contain paving slabs, that's why it seems reasonable to adjust gussian blur  radii to blur slabs (sizes 11 and 15 looks good)
 * there are two bad images -- one is too small (the size is 6x10), another one couldn't be read